Home

 How is GST on education loan processing fees calculated?

-GST on processing fees is calculated at 18%.
-For example, if the processing fee is ₹10,000, the GST will be ₹1,800, making the total fee ₹11,800.
+GST is calculated at 18% on the processing fee.
+For example, a ₹10,000 fee will include ₹1,800 GST, making the total ₹11,800.

-Are vocational training programs in India subject to GST?
+Are vocational training programs subject to GST?

 Vaishali Pandey